natecook/jennajuby/site/content/post/nyc-summer.md

 **Rooftop Bars (with a view):** [Mr. Purple](https://www.instagram.com/mrpurplenyc/), [Public](https://www.instagram.com/explore/locations/468751143657090/public-rooftop-garden/), [The Crown](https://www.instagram.com/thecrownnyc/), [The Jimmy](https://www.instagram.com/explore/locations/677376/the-jimmy-at-the-james-hotel/), the rooftop of [Boom Boom Room](https://www.google.com/maps/place/Boom+Boom+Room/@40.740873,-74.0079598,3a,75y,90t/data=!3m8!1e2!3m6!1sAF1QipNsfKmyeJljggT-php7lg9lfo9NjihlmyNmqU9w!2e10!3e12!6shttps:%2F%2Flh5.googleusercontent.com%2Fp%2FAF1QipNsfKmyeJljggT-php7lg9lfo9NjihlmyNmqU9w%3Dw114-h86-k-no!7i4032!8i3024!4m15!1m9!3m8!1s0x89c259c06677ef37:0x505cfe96ba9da92a!2sThe+Standard,+High+Line!5m2!4m1!1i2!8m2!3d40.7409232!4d-74.008111!3m4!1s0x89c259c067842555:0x26f60ecec4112551!8m2!3d40.740873!4d-74.0079597)

 **Ice Cream:** [Van Leeuwan Ice Cream,](https://www.instagram.com/vanleeuwenicecream/) [Big Gay Ice Cream](https://www.instagram.com/biggayicecream/), [Morgenstern’s Finest Ice Cream](https://www.instagram.com/morgensternsnyc/), [Melt Bakery](https://www.instagram.com/meltbakery/)

+**Travel Tips**

+* You will get so much hotter and sweatier than you think because you’ll be walking around so much!
+Be prepared for this and plan a time to be home to freshen up before dinner.
+* The subway stations are hot as balls, just accept this and let it go or else you’ll hate your life.
+The good news is, the subway cars have AC, but if you accidentally get into one that is broken, switch cars, it’s worth it.
+* Think about swapping out your sandals for sneakers, it’s tempting to want to where them when it’s so hot out but it’s important to be comfortable all day walking around.
+* To take a break from the heat...get a drink on the water, pop into a museum (even if you only go in the lobby for AC), go on a boat ride, grab an iced coffee in the air conditioning, and get out early in the day before it’s super hot out!
+* People complain about the city smelling in the summer because everything is so hot, but it honestly only smells in the gross parts of the city...Times Square, Chinatown, anywhere in Midtown.
+I would avoid the areas any time of the year but definitely in the summer.
+* Make reservations everywhere, this goes for every season, and summer is no exception!
+* Wear sunscreen, loose clothes, sunglasses, the whole summer get up.
+And then get over the fact that it’s hot and enjoy the city!